Ken501/lambda-alarm/README.md

 # DynamoDB Schema:
 ![DynamoDB Schema](/.attachments/Dynamo-schema.png)

-# NOTE: THIS Project takes advantage of a pre-created sandbox vpc and will use data resources to pull necessary data.
+# NOTE: This project takes advantage of a pre-created sandbox vpc and will use data resources to pull necessary data.

 # Directory Tree Structure:
 ```